 On our three day Ban Jabo Hilltribe Trek in Northern Thailand, we had to carry our backpacks with all our gear in them the whole time.
 If you need to do the same for your trek or hike I’d strongly recommend you pack as light as absolutely possible.
 This list is quite extensive but I made sure to pack the minimum and share things between Matt and me, so we weren’t both carrying a towel, soap and chargers – we shared them.
 The backpack gets really heavy very quickly so keep it light!

 We only packed our hiking shoes and quickly realised we needed a pair of water shoes to wear on our third day of the trek when we spent the morning wading through knee-deep water.
-Our guide took us to a shop where we bought cheap crocs for 100 Thai Baht each and they were perfect!
+Our guide took us to a shop where we bought cheap imitation crocs for 100 Thai Baht each and they were perfect!
 If you have a pair of crocs or water-trekking shoes you should pack them.
+Matt had some pretty nasty thorns push through the bottom of his imitation crocs – ouch!
 We also wore them when we were going from the homestay to the bathroom and in a few less-than-ideal shower/toilet situations.
 We also found they were great for wearing around the villages when our tired feet just could not face hiking boots again.

 You definitely need to pack a hat as the sun is no joke and you will quickly get burnt or suffer heat exhaustion if you’re not properly protected from the harsh rays.
 I packed my favourite bucket hat and it was a lifesaver!
 Nice and loose fitting, it scrunched up easily in my bag at night and offered all-around protection from the sun during hike days.